-As of June 30, 2015, we had 1,010 employees worldwide.
-None of the employees are represented by a labor union or covered by a collective bargaining agreement.
+As of June 30, 2014, we had 1,026 employees worldwide.
+None of the employees is represented by a labor union or is covered by a collective bargaining agreement.
 We have never experienced any employment related work stoppages and we believe our relationship with our employees is good.